Biconvex Lens - Properties, Formula, Uses, FAQs

 The axis or the line that cuts the convex lens horizontally and passes through the optical center of the lens, is called the principal axis.

 The best example of the biconvex lens is the eyes lens used for the rectification of human eye defects.
-In the working mechanism of the human eye, when the light rays which come from the object or target enter into the eye, bend sharp and fall on the focus of the retina.
+In the working mechanism of the human eye, when the light rays which come from an object or target enter the eye, bend sharp and fall on the focus of the retina.
 The light beam which is coming from a large distance needs only less refraction.
 For the higher convex lens, the refraction is greater.

-Properties of biconvex lens:
+Properties of Biconvex lens

 Some basic properties of the biconvex lens are listed below: